 You may have a system problem.
-Call your system operator, describe your problem, and have the operator use the System Problem Determination, SC21-7919 for the 5360 System Unit, or SC21-9063 for the 5362 System Unit or Chapter 13 in Operating your Computer - 5364, SC21-9085 for the 5364 System Unit.
+Call your system operator, describe your problem, and have the operator use the appropriate System Problem Determination manual for your unit.

 4. Have changes been made to the program since the last time it ran successfully?